Wrongful Birth Claims: Theory, Law and Practice Webinar - Oct 2021

 An esteemed public law silk, he is renowned for his adept handling of SIAC work, which often centres on national security matters.
 He routinely acts for both claimants and the government in complex, high-profile cases.

-- Campaign Against the Arms Trade v.
-Secretary of State for International Development EWHC 1754 (Admin): (Challenge to the Government’s licensing of arms sales to Saudi Arabia.)
+- Campaign Against the Arms Trade v Secretary of State for International Development EWCA Civ 1020: Challenge to the Government's licensing of arms sales to Saudi Arabia; Supreme Court Appeal pending.

 - R (Baiai & Others) v Secretary of State for the Home Department 1 AC 287, House of Lords.